Camerimage

-The International Film Festival of the Art of Cinematography Camerimage (Międzynarodowy Festiwal Sztuki Autorów Zdjęć Filmowych Camerimage) is a festival dedicated to the celebration of cinematography and recognition of its creators, cinematographers.
-The first seven events (1993–1999) were held in Toruń, Poland.
-The next ten events (2000–2009) were held in Łódź.
-From 2010 until 2018 the festival took place in Bydgoszcz, before returning to Toruń in 2019, where it currently remains.
-In 2007, the name of the festival was changed from Camerimage to Plus Camerimage but was changed back in 2013 after the sponsorship deal with Plus ended.
-At the end of November every year, Camerimage brings together professional cinematographers, students and other people associated with the film industry.
-The Camerimage festival spans over a course of one week, with multiple events at one time.
+The International Film Festival of the Art of Cinematography Camerimage (Międzynarodowy Festiwal Sztuki Autorów Zdjęć Filmowych Camerimage) is a festival that celebrates and awards cinematography and cinematographers.
+The festival is held in Toruń, Poland, at the end of November every year.
+It spans the course of one week, with multiple events at one time.

-The festival has hosted many prominent actors, actresses and filmmakers including Quentin Tarantino, Richard Gere, Edward Norton, Keanu Reeves, Roman Polański, Darren Aronofsky, Alfonso Cuarón, Emir Kusturica, Gus Van Sant, Ang Lee, István Szabó, Andrzej Wajda, Ken Loach, David Lynch, Wim Wenders, Ralph Fiennes, Ed Harris, Charlize Theron, Oliver Stone, Agnieszka Holland, Rutger Hauer, Liam Neeson, Isabelle Huppert, Jeremy Irons, Peter Weir, Krzysztof Kieślowski, James Ivory, Danny DeVito, Irène Jacob, Jim Jarmusch, Roland Joffé, Aki Kaurismäki, Val Kilmer, Nastassja Kinski, Andrei Konchalovsky, Jiří Menzel, Volker Schlöndorff, Viggo Mortensen, Bill Murray, Jessica Lange, Paweł Pawlikowski, Peter Greenaway, Tom Tykwer, Robert Richardson, Alan Rickman, John Malkovich and Denis Villeneuve.
+The first seven events (1993–1999) were held in Toruń, and the next ten events (2000–2009) were held in Łódź.
+From 2010 until 2018, the festival took place in Bydgoszcz, before returning to Toruń in 2019, where it currently remains.
+In 2007, the name of the festival was changed from Camerimage to Plus Camerimage, but it was changed back in 2013 after the sponsorship deal with Plus ended.